ipa-rwu/etherdaq_ros2/README.md

 Usage - Demo
 ------------

 First, should check if the EtherDAQ is working by OptoForce Ethernet Discovery Tool.
 The tool will show you the address of your EtherDAQ device(s) connected to your network.

 To be able to run the ROS demo, you have to modify the following file: opto_ws/src/opto_ros_driver/ethernet_daq_driver/launch/demo.launch Replace 192.168.100.12 in the following line args="--address 192.168.100.12 --rate 1000 --filter 4" to your EtherDAQ's address provided by the Ethernet Discovery Tool.

 To run the demo be sure that you are in the home/opto_ws directory!
-Type roslaunch optoforce_etherdaq_driver demo.launch
+Type roslaunch optoforce_etherdaq_ros2_driver demo.launch

 You should see something similar on your console: